trilio-demo/tvk-ui-permissions/README.md

 <img src="./pics/ui.png" width="600">

-## What this blog is about
+## Synopsis

+Bringing Dev and Ops together is an important part of Kubernetes with dev and ops teams working on the same tools and infrastructure.
+Trilio integrates into K8s based roles and permissions rather than having to use a separate RBAC policy framework.
+Each user can perform TVK operations based on their specific RBAC within the K8s system.

-In this blog we will show you how to enable permissions on your cluster that will allow RBAC for the TrilioVault for Kubernetes UI.
+In this blog we will ddemonstrate how to enable permissions on your cluster that will allow RBAC for the TrilioVault for Kubernetes UI.
 When you install TrilioVault, a service account is created with permissions to access TVK and the UI.
-For setting up permission for the 'system:authenticated:oauth' group, follow the below process.
+To set up permission for the 'system:authenticated:oauth' group, follow the below process.

-On your cluster, configuring an Oauth identity provider, such as GitHub, to validate usernames and passwords may be something you want to do.
-If this is the case, some extra steps are required.
-For instance, you will need to set up a ClusterRole, as well as, a ClusterRoleBinding.
+You may want to configure an Oauth identity provider, such as GitHub, on your cluster to validate usernames and passwords.
+If that is the case, some extra steps are required.
+For instance, you will need to set up a ClusterRole, and a ClusterRoleBinding.
 This blog details the process for setting up that configuration.

-Bringing Dev and Ops together is an important part of Kubernetes, with teams working on the same tools and infrastructure.
-Trilio integrates into K8s based roles and permissions, versus having to use a separate RBAC policy framework.
-Each user is able to perform TVK operations based on their specific RBAC within the K8s system.

 # Scenario